k1r0d3v/BreezeEnhanced/README.md

  - Hide title bar on maximize
  - Support for latte-dock(modified) colorize in base title bar color for active and maximized windows

-Please note that BreezeEnhanced is not related to the Breeze widget style.
+Please note that Solid is not related to the Breeze widget style.
 In fact, it is made to match personal preferences.

 ## Installation